mykelalvis/FT/Traveller/WORKING/The Traveller Book.md

 other in terms of relative distance and commercial spacelane connections.
 WORLD CREATION

 The term world refers to the various bodies that are contained in a stellar system; it encompasses planets, satellites, and asteroid belts.
 For example, the single most important world in a system may not be a planet; it could be a satellite of a gas giant, or it could be a planetoid within an asteroid belt.
-The worlds contained in the star systems on the sub- Worlds sector map may be further classified in terms of their gross physical characteristics and their effects on persons living on them or travelling to them.
+The worlds contained in the star systems on the sub-Worlds sector map may be further classified in terms of their gross physical characteristics and their effects on persons living on them or travelling to them.
 These characteristics (star·